peanutenthusiast/itsmybirthday/README.md

 As the site loads, it retrieves your approximate city/location via the IP API, and sends a request to the Node.js specific endpoint, which upon success from the Eventbrite API, sends matching events back to the client-side.
 The client-side then renders the events, and as you type, your search queries are processed to re-render matching results.

 ## STRETCH GOALS
---Implementing Mapbox technologies to render events around a user's current location
+Implementing Mapbox technologies to render events around a user's current location

---Registering saved events
+Registering saved events

---Rendering a user's events and tickets through MyEvents component etc.
+Rendering a user's events and tickets through MyEvents component

 [Backend Here](https://github.com/peanutenthusiast/events)